 Jaybird Live Literature collaborates on projects with other organisations and individuals, and occasionally manages projects for other organisations - please get in contact if you've got an idea to discuss.

-Tamar has just graduated in theatre from Sheffield University and is the trainee associated with The Retold Ramayana
+Tamar graduated in theatre from Sheffield University and was the trainee associated with The Retold Ramayana.
+She also directed the Beginning to See the Light live show for us.

 Harry was one of the director trainees on I Gaze From My Kitchen Like An Astronaut and went on to work for the Almeida Theatre.